 Ben Nevis a more challenging way

-Lochaber is blessed with great mountains to conquered, explored, photographed just admired.
+Lochaber is blessed with great mountains to conquer, explore, photograph or just admire.

 The Glenfinnan area provides an excellent half day out.
 The railway viaduct, Jacobite rising memorial and Loch Shiel.